PiercingXX/Piercingxx/README.md

 	- Maintenance and software‑manager scripts so you stop copy‑pasting from blogs
 	- `Super+/` opens your Cheat Sheet; `Super+S` opens a bash‑driven settings menu — don’t leave the keyboard

-### Mobile Linux (the new frontier)
+### Mobile Linux
-- **Piercing WM** — a minimalist Wayland shell for Linux phones.
+- **Piercing WM** — a minimalist Wayland shell for Linux phones and tablets.
 Text‑first, gesture‑driven, AMOLED black, Space Mono.
 No icon grids, anywhere.
-Calls, SMS, lock screen, notification shade — all first‑class surfaces, because a daily driver isn’t a demo.
+Calls, SMS, lock screen, notification shade — all first‑class surfaces.
+Working toward this being my Daily Driver.
-- **linux‑phone‑mod** — Droidian/Mobian/Ubuntu Touch/PureOS setup in one go, with the full Piercing‑Dots treatment on a phone
+- **PiercingXX Launcher** — the same text‑first philosophy, ported to Android (Kotlin).
+Folders, gestures, six theme presets, JSON backup, no icon grid.
 - **furi‑phone‑colemak‑keyboard** — a Squeekboard/Phosh on‑screen Colemak layout tuned for Furi phone screens
-- **PiercingXX Launcher** — the same text‑first philosophy, ported to Android (Kotlin).
-Folders, gestures, six theme presets, JSON backup, work‑profile support — and still no icon grid.

 ### Local AI & self‑hosting
-- **Skippy** — a local‑first AI assistant on one box and zero cloud.
-Terminal coding agent, tiered per‑person memory, mobile app remote over Tailscale, Discord presence (text *and* voice).
-The brain is served locally; everything else is Skippy — forked, modified, and grown until it goes toe‑to‑toe with the cutting‑edge paid models.
-Fully solar powered and subscription price: zero.
+- **Skippy** — The local‑first AI assistant on one box and zero cloud.
+	- Skippy is truley a universal AI.
+ 		- Terminal coding agent
+   		- Personal assistant Home Assistant tie-in
+     	- Per‑person/per-location reconization and memory
+     	- Mobile app remote over Tailscale (text *and* voice).
+      	- Optional Discord presence (text *and* voice).
+	- The brain is served locally by whatever model your hardware can manage.
+   	- Designed to be subscription free.
+Only runs on local hardware.
-- **skpp‑radio** — a private local radio station where Skippy writes and voices the ads, controls the Home Assistant speakers, and airs spots on a schedule.
+- **skpp‑radio** — a private local radio station that will stream to multiple locations inside your tailscale network.
+Skippy writes and voices the ads (if you want them), controls the Home Assistant speakers, and airs spots on a schedule.
 Because he can.
-- **wyoming‑sentence‑tts** — a Wyoming‑protocol TTS bridge that streams audio per sentence, so your voice assistant starts talking after the first sentence instead of the last one
+- **wyoming‑sentence‑tts** — custom fork of the Wyoming‑protocol TTS bridge but this one streams audio per sentence, so your voice assistant starts talking after the first sentence instead of the last one.
 - **XX‑Stack** — self‑hosted‑first AI orchestration: agent contracts, routing policy, an MCP server, and a local inference control plane over Tailscale.
-Cloud is strictly opt‑in, and it stays that way.
+Cloud is strictly opt‑in.
-- **debian‑server** — a single‑file bootstrap that turns a fresh Debian box into a media & AI workstation: CUDA/NVIDIA, Docker/Compose, Nextcloud, local LLMs

 ### Input & hardware
 - **Piercing keyboard layout** — my own layout that no one else will ever use.
 One layout, every platform: Linux (xkb), Windows, Android/GrapheneOS, and QMK/Vial ortho boards.
-- **Device enablement** — drivers and scripts for hardware Linux forgot
+- **Device enablement** — drivers and scripts for hardware that isnt in the Linux kernals.
 	- Microsoft Surface kernel support across the installers
-	- NuVision 8" tablet Wi‑Fi/Bluetooth/Audio fixes (you’re welcome)
+	- NuVision 8" tablet Wi‑Fi/Bluetooth/Audio fixes - obsecure old tech that could be perfect.
-	- KooTigers touchscreen/driver utilities
+	- KooTigers touchscreen/driver utilities - neat little toy that needed some help.

 ---